alcrene/valconfig/docs/Usage.md

 When `Config` instantiates, it does the following:

-1. Parse the file at the location pointed to by `__default_config_path__` and instantiate the `config` instance.
-2. Search the current directory for a file matching `__local_config_filename__`.
+1. Check `BigProject/config` for a file named `defaults.toml`.
-   If one is found, it is parsed and `config` updated.
-3. Move up the directory tree and search again for a file matching `__local_config_filename__`.
-   `ValConfig` will continue moving up the directory tree until it hits the root directory.[^multiple-local-configs]
+2. Walk up the directory tree, starting at the _current directory_, until it hits upon a file marking the root of the project.
+In this case this would be the `.git` file.[^root-filenames]

- In our example, to find `local.cfg`, the project would need to be executed from within `BigProject` or one of its subdirectories.
+3. As it recurses up the tree, *ValConfig* keeps track of any `local.toml` file it encounters.
+4. Once *ValConfig* has found the project root, it parses (“validates” in Pydantic parlance) all configuration values at once, with the following order of precedence:
+   1. Keyword arguments passed directly to the `Config(…)` call
+   2. Values defined in local configuration files.
+      If there are many such files, those at _deeper_ levels of the hierarchy (so closest to the current working directory) have _higher_ precedence.
+   3. Values defined in the defaults configuration file.
+   4. Default values defined in the `Config` class definition.

-:::{hint} We can think of repositories as being used either as a “project” or a “library” – where library repositories are *imported* by projects.
+:::{hint} We can think of repositories as being used either as a “project” or a “library”, with library repositories being _imported_ by projects.
 Typically a user-local config file is useful for project repositories.
 :::

+[^root-filenames]: By default, the files indicating a project root are `.git`, `.hg`, `.smt`, `pyproject.toml`, `setup.cfg`, `setup.py` and `poetry.lock`.
+This can be changed by overriding the class attribute `__projectroot_filenames__`.
 [^multiple-local-configs]: In fact, the search up the directory tree continues until we hit the root directory.
 Then all the found config files are parsed in *reversed* order, and the `config` instance updated with each.
 This allows